photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

 # How to Run
     1. Download the project files to your favorite directory
     2. Use makefile to compile files (type "make")
-    3. Run the server program using ./server localhost 9000
+    3. Run the server program using ./server 9000
     4. In a separate terminal window, run the client program using ./client localhost 9000.
     5. See the documentation for more details on how to use this program for communicating across computers!
     6. Also try entering help at the client prompt for more info on commands.